History of baseball team nicknames: Boston Red Sox

 Headline writers often call the team "Bosox", to contrast with the Chicago White Sox or "Chisox".
 As with Chicago, when the team's fans are talking about their own team, they are apt to call them simply "The Sox".

-The National Football League Boston team, who played their first season at Braves Field and called themselves the "Braves" after their hosts, moved into Fenway Park in 1933.
-Since the old name would no longer do, they changed their Indian-inspired name to "Redskins" to harmonize with "Red Sox".

 Brooklyn

 Together with New York City across the East River, Brooklyn was the cradle of organized baseball, producing some of the strongest clubs of the amateur and early professional era; these included Atlantic, Eckford and Excelsior.
 Atlantic turned pro in 1869 and became nationally famous by ending the Cincinnati Red Stockings' winning streak in 1870.